 Description

-Join MDE RBLV for an in-person workshop to review and practice indoor orientation and mobility (O&M) assessment for students who are in preschool through postsecondary.
-Explore O&M assessments, practice techniques for engaging students, and discuss methods for assessing body image, orientation, and additional indoor travel skills.
+Join MDE RBLV for an in-person workshop to review and practice outdoor orientation and mobility (O&M) assessment for students who are in preschool through postsecondary.
+Explore O&M assessments, learn techniques for engaging students, and participate in discussion about methods for assessing street crossings, orientation, and additional outdoor travel skills.

 Audience